vyaspranjal33/ui-components/CONTRIBUTING.md

 ## Submitting a Component

 - **Storybook**: Make sure that you have added stories for your new component.
 When possible try to create stories that capture all of the different combinations of properties and options that can be passed to your component.
 - **Test Coverage**: Be sure that you're not causing a regression in test coverage.
 A coverage report is generated every time you run `yarn test`.
 We are aiming for 100% test coverage in components.
-This is _very_ important as we want to make sure we're not accidently implementing a breaking change to a cross-team dependency.
+This is _very_ important as we want to make sure we're not accidentally implementing a breaking change to a cross-team dependency.
 - **Linting and Formatting**: UI Components makes use of TSLint to verify the quality of the code and look for easily-missed mistakes through static analysis.
 - **Versioning**: Do not bump the version of the library in the `package.json`.
 This will either be done automatically or done manually to batch a number of breaking changes or new features.